msieurtoph/any-packages/README.md

 ### The callback function

-The callback function could only be used in the script mode.
+The callback function could only be used in the scripting mode.
 It has only one parameter : an array of Package objects.

 Package object provides this API :